mtoensing/yarpp-block/readme.txt

 == Description ==

 Adds a block that lists yarpp related posts.
+Also provides an option to display the latest posts without the related posts.
+Works best with full site editing themes.

 == Installation ==